10 questions answered in the interview

 I will give a bit of a more unconventional answer, not just speak about my family, but in terms of society.

-and it’s not possible, and for a lot of people, jobs were lost because the businesses just could not function.
+And it is not possible, and for a lot of people, jobs were lost because the businesses just could not function.
 In that sense, it affected certain members of society disproportionately.
-We have to realize that and come back to the earlier word compassion, empathy because i mean we are all one family and no one should be left behind.
+We have to realise that and come back to the earlier word compassion, empathy because i mean we are all one family and no one should be left behind.

-It’s something we all wish that we had more of, something we all wish we can turn back.
+It is something we all wish that we had more of, something we all wish we can turn back.
 Sometimes, we want to see whether we can see forward.
 Time is important, a minute lost cannot be won back.
 We need to treasure time with people that we care about.
 Our time to prepare our work, we both know that litigation is really 99% preparation you have to know the documents, you have to know your case, you have to know your facts, you have to know your witness, you have to know your client.
 These are the things that we have to invest time in, to get some fulfilment out of what we do.
-You’re not prepared to do the time; you won’t feel satisfied with your work.
-That’s what I have to say about time.
+You are not prepared to do the time; you won’t feel satisfied with your work.
+That is what I have to say about time.

 The interview concluded with SC Vijayendran congratulating Eugene,